mo-sangha/book/chapters/2.typ

 #import "../template.typ": *

-= Familiarizing With the View and Effortlessness
+= Familiarizing with the View and Effortlessness

 It's most important to remember the recognition you had before.
 If the recognition was vivid enough, then the practitioner can hinge on that recognition,